Schools and other education settings - coronavirus info for families of deaf childrenPublished Date: 31 Aug 2021

 Questions to ask your child’s school

-Our blog sets out some possible questions for you to raise with your child’s school to ask how they will meet the needs of deaf children when they fully re-open.
-You can also take a look at our infographic for a summary of this checklist.
+Our blog sets out some possible questions for you to raise with your child’s school to ask how they will meet the needs of deaf children as they re-open.

 In Northern Ireland, the Sensory Service has also produced guidance on how to support the learning of deaf children in schools and classrooms.